LeeTaylorLondon/Data-Science-Hackathon-02-03-2023/README.md

   Instagram, Facebook, LinkedIn, ...).
 * Add more input fields to the `Render.py` to dynamically add to the prompt to refine the output.
 * For data collection create an **interactive data visualization** component(s).
-* Project code and files could be reorganised
+* Project code and files could be reorganised.

 ## Requirements
 To run the project the following libraries are required please run the following command below to install each package.